realstoman/github-stats-graphql/README.md

 ## Notes

--   Coming Soon [I'll be doing a screencast](https://www.youtube.com/c/realstoman).
-Soon I'll be uploading a video to my YouTube channel where I'll be going through the process of the form validations
+-   Coming Soon [I'll be doing a screencast](https://www.youtube.com/c/realstoman) of this project and will be uploading the video to my Youtube channel
 -   Feel free to use it in your projects
 -   Contributions are welcome